ymoukafih/Moukafih/README.md

 # Moukafih
-Classical machine learning algorithms from scratch using Numpy
+Machine learning algorithms from scratch using Numpy